ros2/rosbag2/README.md

   The reference to use for bag message chronological ordering.
   Choices: reception timestamp (`received`), publication timestamp (`sent`).
   Default: reception timestamp.
-* `--progress-bar [ProgressBarRate]`
+* `--progress-bar [ProgressBarUpdateRate]`
-  Print a progress bar of the playback player at a specific rate in Hz.
+  Print a progress bar for the playback with a specified maximum update rate in times per second (Hz).
 Negative values mark an update for every published message, while a zero value disables the progress bar.
-Default to 3 Hz.
+Default is 3 Hz.
+* `--progress-bar-separation-lines [ProgressBarSeparationLines]`
+  The number of lines to separate the progress bar from the rest of the playback player output.
+  It prevents mixing external log messages with the progress bar string.
+Default to 2.

 For more options, run with `--help`.